 IT and Infrastructure Setup

 The IT infrastructure is the backbone of most modern businesses, so planning the disconnection and reconnection of all IT equipment with minimal downtime is crucial.
 Work closely with your IT team to map out the move and setup in the new office, including servers, computers, phones, and other critical technology.
+For larger businesses, large-scale commercial removals require additional coordination across teams and floors.

 The Move